VitorhugoBatista/ExchangeCurrency-API/README.md

 Access comprehensive API documentation by navigating to http://localhost:4000/api-docs after starting the server.
 This interactive documentation allows you to explore available endpoints, try out the API in real-time, and view request/response examples.

+## Enhanced Validation with Class Validator

+To ensure the integrity and correctness of data received by our API, we employ robust input validation using Class Validator.
+This validation framework allows us to enforce specific rules and constraints on the data being submitted, ensuring that only valid and expected data is processed by our controllers.

+## Converting Currency - Input Validation

+### When converting currency, the following validations are applied to the request body:

+**userId**: Must be an integer.
+This ensures that the user ID is valid and refers to an existing user.

+**fromCurrency and toCurrency**: Must be strings that correspond to valid ISO 4217 currency codes.
+This validation ensures that the currencies are recognized and supported by our service.

+**amount**: Must be a positive number.
+This checks that the amount to be converted is a valid, positive value.

 # USAGE

 ## Converting Currency